onino-js/NEAT/documentation/neat-implementation.md

 > that species.
 This way, species do not overlap.
 1 If g is not compatible with any existing
 > species, a new species is created with g as its representative.

 As a specificity of the NEAT algorithm, we should perforom a speciation of the population before going through the steps of mutations and crossovers.
 Note that the Neat object should be initialized with one species containing all the population so that a first mutation step can be performed.
-For a given Genome to be speciated, the steps are:

 ```
 Function: Speciate a new Genome within the population